Use Dataproc Hub to open the JupyterLab UI on a single-user Dataproc cluster.

 Open a JupyterLab Notebook UI on a Dataproc cluster

-- If you have access to the Cloud Console, on the Dataproc→Notebooks instances page in the Cloud Console, click OPEN JUPYTERLAB in the row that lists the Dataproc Hub instance created by an administrator.
+- If you have access to the Google Cloud console, on the Dataproc→Notebooks instances page in the Google Cloud console, click OPEN JUPYTERLAB in the row that lists the Dataproc Hub instance created by an administrator.

 On the Jupyterhub page, select a cluster configuration and zone.
 If enabled, specify any customizations, then click Start.

 Create a notebook and run a Spark job